stephband/literal/README.md

 ### data-name

-Use `data-` attributes to declare properties of `data` as constants inside the
+Use `data-` attributes to define properties of `data` as constants inside the
 template:

 ```html